Comment on page

 - Transact without incorporating your own legal entity

-You shouldn't have to incorporate a legal entity, start a new bank accounts, and do bookkeeping just to collect and spend money for a project—and with Open Collective you don't have to.
+You shouldn't have to incorporate a legal entity, start a new bank account, and do bookkeeping just to collect and spend money for a project—and with Open Collective you don't have to.

 Spending from your Open Collective is simple: the person to be paid submits a receipt or invoice, you approve it, and they get paid.
 We believe that financial transparency creates stronger collaboration, so everyone can see how money flows in and out of your Collective.

 Some communities delegate financial decision-making to a specific person or role, some develop policies about what should be funded, and others have processes to make spending decisions together as a group.

 Some common expenses are hosting costs, documentation, community moderation, printing t-shirts and stickers, conference travel expenses, food at meetups, time spent working on specific features, or even paying someone to work on a project full time!